• Skip to main content

 “Storm, my therapy dog, learning to sit patiently while my 9 year old son reads to her.
 Storm currently works with children who are struggling to read in our local libraries and schools.”

 We were excited to learn more about this little rescue’s journey into therapy work where she is changing the lives of people daily.
-We spoke with Pauline, owner of Storm and a groomer, walk er, sitter and caregiver at Everything Dogs Halton about her story and work with Therapeutic Paws of Canada.
+We spoke with Pauline, owner of Storm and a groomer, walker, sitter and caregiver at Everything Dogs Halton about her story and work with Therapeutic Paws of Canada.

 “It feels like Storm has been with us forever…she has a feisty terrier attitude and is perfectly suited to a busy family with a young child.
 She likes to run around and loves to exercise but is also happy to sit and chill with my older son too.”